Larantuka: History

 The contract between the Portuguese and the Dutch respected religious freedom.
 Thus Dutch Calvinism did not take root.
 However, Dutch Jesuits engaged in missionary work.
 Starting in Larantuka by building the first rectory and reintroducing the orthodox form of Catholicism again.
 Monogamy was reinforced due to their influence.
 The missionaries even built Catholic schools and brought health care.

 With the independence of Indonesia, the Larantuqueiros gained new influence.
 They were able to reach leading positions because they had a more high level of education than the natives.
-Even the Indonesian language, which became the new official language, was easy for them because it is very similar to the Malay language.
+Even the standard Indonesian variety, which became the new official language, was easy for them because it is very similar to colloquial Malay.